Tools

 -r, --repository <name> | Target repository |

---remote <path> | Remote path (relative to repository mount) |
+--remote <path> | Remote directory (relative to repository mount) |

 --dry-run | Preview changes without transferring |

---mirror | Mirror source to destination (delete extra files) |
+--mirror | Mirror source to destination, delete extra files (directory sources only) |

 --verify | Verify checksums after transfer |